Dysphania ambrosioides

-Growth
+Description

-Dysphania ambrosioides is an annual or short-lived perennial plant (herb), growing to 1.2 m tall, irregularly branched, with oblong-lanceolate leaves up to 12 cm long.
+Dysphania ambrosioides is an annual or short-lived perennial herb, growing to 1.2 m tall, irregularly branched, with oblong-lanceolate leaves up to 12 cm long.
 The flowers are small and green, produced in a branched panicle at the apex of the stem.

-As well as in its native areas, it is grown in warm temperate to subtropical areas of Europe and the United States (Missouri, New England, Eastern United States), sometimes becoming an invasive weed.
+As well as in its native areas, it is grown in warm temperate to subtropical areas of Europe and the United States (Missouri, New England, Eastern US), sometimes becoming an invasive weed.